Pnc 1100 running PathPilot

 Motor getting weak?

-PCNC’s should never get motor faults, that is a feature on MX machines.
-This sounds like it is likely a software fault, I would recommend opening a support ticket with a log file from your machine.
+PCNC’s should never get motor faults.
+This sounds like it is likely a software issue, I would recommend opening a support ticket with a log file from your machine.

 Well Tormach responded quickly.
 One of their suggestions was swapping drivers.
 Did so and it ran for about 4 hours and still z axis fault with software e stop.